Electrolux Circular Fan Oven Element 2500W Stock Number: ES507407

 The function of the fan oven element is to heat the oven cavity.
 When the cooker knob is turned on for your electric cooker, electricity will flow to the element which then proceeds to heat up.
 Once the element reaches the desired temperature, the electricity flow switches on and off to maintain the temperature.

 If the internal element filament burns out, this can cause the element to short circuit - and will lead it to fail.
-Potential signs that the element has blown can be visual things, such as a split, bulge, or blow hole on the element.
+Potential signs that the element has blown can be visual signs, such as a split, bulge, or blow hole on the element.

 eSpares has the replacement fan oven element, that could soon be yours, to help get your fan oven back to the required temperature - so you can continue to make your delicious meals!